Financial Advisor Lori Sackler opens up about the need for family dialogues and the issues each generation faces when it comes to money.

 Why is it that parents don’t share more with their children about their financial affairs?
 Why are children afraid to bring up the topic, even as they see their parents aging and slowing down, despite still engaged in meaningful activities?
 As parents approach the later phase of their lives, as health concerns start to emerge, and as financial obligations for their care sky rocket, it’s more important than ever for millennials to be aware of the responsibilities coming their way – and for parents to engage in meaningful discussions about money.

-Wealth and Their Financial Future, I offer an easy, 5-step process to help families overcome the taboo topic of money and open a dialogue about the pressing issues that they face with their loved ones who will ultimately be impacted.
+Based on my 20 plus years as a Financial Advisor, I offer an easy to help families overcome the taboo topic of money and open a dialogue about the pressing issues that they face with their loved ones who will ultimately be impacted.

-Let’s start with the first step: Identifying the transitions you are facing.
+Let’s start with the first step: Identifying the major life transition you are facing.

 As a millennial, it may be college debt or purchasing your first home and starting a family of your own.
 As a baby boomer, it could be retirement and figuring out how much to spend.
 Or is it giving to your kids or sharing it with your community?
 Maybe you need to shift responsibilities as your health declines?
 There are countless questions and decisions people of all ages encounter throughout their lives, and wealth management is at the root of them all.